How long does it take to thru-hike?

 Most hikers spend an average of about $1,000 a month during the hike itself.
 Disciplined, frugal hikers willing to forego motels, restaurants, and other amenities can get away with less; those who like to stay in motels and eat at restaurants when they have the opportunity can easily spend much more.
-New gear runs $1,200 to $2,000 or more.
+A new set of backpacking gear runs $1,200 to $2,000 or more.
 Lightweight gear is usually more expensive, but many hikers ending up purchasing smaller packs and lighter gear along the Trail, replacing their initial purchases of heavier gear.
 Doing extensive research ahead of time can pay off.

 What will I need money for?